-- A. Affidavit of Ms. Contraction in support of petition for U nonimmigrant status and waiver of inadmissibility - B. Copy of birth certificate for Ms. - C. Copy of biographic information page from current passport - D. Copy of B1/B2 Visa/BCC - E. Copy of police report victim information notice from October 5, 2012 police report in which Ms. Example 1 reported domestic battery - F. Petition for Order of Protection, dated August 23, 2010 - G. Emergency Order of Protection, issued August 23, 2010 and valid to September 13, 2010, protecting Ms. Constant of the set of the - H. Order of Protection issued September 13, 2010 and valid to September 13, 2012 - I. Emergency Order of Protection issued October 9, 2012 to October 30, 2012 - J. Plenary Order of Protection, issued October 30, 2012 to October 29, 2013 - K. Letter from Constant Reserved, Domestic Violence Counselor, at Mujeres Latinas En Accion, stating that Ms. Constant Reserved came to the organization for counseling and assistance with obtaining an order of protection and that she exhibited behaviors consistent with victims of domestic violence
+- A. Affidavit of Ms. Affidavit of Ms. Affidavit of petition for U nonimmigrant status and waiver of inadmissibility - B. Copy of birth certificate for Ms. - C. Copy of biographic information page from current passport - D. Copy of B1/B2 Visa/BCC - E. Copy of police report victim information notice from October 5, 2012 police report in which Ms. Example 1 reported domestic battery - F. Petition for Order of Protection, dated August 23, 2010 - G. Emergency Order of Protection, issued August 23, 2010 and valid to September 13, 2010, protecting Ms. Constant of September 13, 20 - H. Order of Protection issued September 13, 2010 and valid to September 13, 2012 - I. Emergency Order of Protection issued October 9, 2012 to October 30, 2012 - J. Plenary Order of Protection, issued October 30, 2012 to October 29, 2013 - K. Letter from Constant Research, Domestic Violence Counselor, at Mujeres Latinas En Accion, stating that Ms. Constant Research came to the organization for counseling and assistance with obtaining an order of protection and that she exhibited behaviors consistent with victims of domestic violence